-The discovery in 2012 of a new scalar particle with a mass of roughly 125 GeV at ATLAS and CMS was a successful step towards the understanding of Nature since it shed light on the mystery of mass generation \cite{ATLAS:2012yve,CMS:2012qbp}.
-The measurements of this particle properties are consistent with the predictions of the SM.
-However, the possibility of finding an extended Higgs sector remains.
-In such a case, the precise future experimental measurement of the Higgs BRs could provide access to the discovery of additional or higher multiplets representations (e.g. additional charged ($H^{\pm},H^{\pm\pm}$) or neutral ($H$ or $A$) scalar particles).
-The most tested model at the LHC with such an extended Higgs sector is possibly the 2-Higgs Doublet Model (2HDM).
-In this context, the non-observation of a charged scalar $H^{\pm}$ has already excluded a considerable region of parameter space in the $\tan\beta$ vs $M_{H^{\pm}}$ plane (for reviews, see \cite{Branco:2011iw,Akeroyd:2016ymd}), where $\tan\beta = v_2/ v_1$ and $v_{1,2}$ are the Vacuum Expectation Values (VEVs) of the two Higgs doublets.
+The discovery in 2012 of a Higgs boson with a mass of roughly 125 GeV at ATLAS and CMS completed the experimental success of the SM \cite{ATLAS:2012yve,CMS:2012qbp}.
+Nevertheless, finding an extended Higgs sector remains a plausible possibility.
+For this, it is essential to measure with high precision the Higgs BRs, from where one can explore the presence of additional doublet or higher multiplet representations (e.g., additional singly and doubly charged ($H^{\pm}$ and $ H^{\pm\pm}$, respectively) or neutral (e.g., $H$ (CP-even) or $A$ (CP-odd)) Higgs bosons.
+The most studied MHDM in the literature is the 2HDM.
+In general, for this model, the non-observation of a charged scalar $H^{\pm}$ has already excluded a considerable parameter space corner in the $\tan\beta$ vs $M_{H^{\pm}}$ plane (for reviews, see \cite{Branco:2011iw,Akeroyd:2016ymd}), where $\tan\beta = v_2/ v_1$, where $v_{1,2}$ are the two Higgs doublets Vacuum Expectation Values (VEVs).

-In the context of the 3HDM, the phenomenology of the ensuing two charged Higgs boson states depends on four free parameters ($\tan\beta, \tan\gamma, \theta, \delta$), which become manifest in the unitary rotation matrix which converts the Higgs fields from the Electro-Weak (EW) to the physical eigenbasis.
-The model has been studied in great detail in \cite{Grossman:1994jb,Akeroyd:1994ga,Akeroyd:2016ssd,Akeroyd:2018axd,Akeroyd:2019mvt}.
-An essential property of the 3HDM is a CP-violating phase $\delta$ which cannot be rotated away by rephasing the charged Higgs boson mixing parameters, out of the initial four.
-Due to the larger number of parameters as well as this new source of the CP-violation, the phenomenology involving the charged Higgs bosons is very different from the one in the 2HDM.
-In our work, we start with studying three CP-asymmetry observables related to $\bar{B} \to X_s \gamma$ decays, which involve the two charged scalars of the 3HDM.
-We study here the available parameter space for a clear potential discovery signal which could be seen at the BELLE-II experiment.
-Then, we analyse the EDM constraints (from electron and neutron) of two charged Higgs states coming from such a single CP-violation phase in the charge scalar sector.
+In the case of the 3HDM, the phenomenology of the ensuing two charged Higgs boson states depends on four free parameters ($\tan\beta, \tan\gamma, \theta, \delta$), which come from the unitary rotation matrix transforming the Higgs states from the Electro-Wea k(EW) to mass physical eigenbasis~\cite{Grossman:1994jb,Akeroyd:1994ga,Akeroyd:2016ssd,Akeroyd:2018axd,Akeroyd:2019mvt}.
+An essential property of the 3HDM is a CP-violating phase $\delta$, which cannot be rotated away by rephasing the charged Higgs boson mixing parameters out of the initial four.
+Due to the larger number of parameters and this new source of the CP-violation, the phenomenology involving the charged Higgs bosons is very different from the one in the 2HDM.
+In our work, we start with studying three CP-asymmetry observables relevant to $\bar{B} \to X_s \gamma$ decays, which involve the two charged scalars of the 3HDM.
+Here, we study the available parameter space for a clear potential discovery signal that could be seen at the BELLE-II experiment.
+Then, we analyse the EDM constraints (from neutron and electron) of two charged Higgs states coming from such a single CP-violation phase in the charged scalar sector.